 The Corporation's business constitutes of advancing funds secured by real estate mortgage and the administration and collection of principle and interest under these mortgages.
 The Corporation does not have any off-balance sheet transactions with the exception of the lease agreement for its premises.
-The future lease commitments of the current office space expire May 31, 2018.
 A new lease agreement for a smaller office space has been signed which expires May 31, 2019.